 Bengaluru or ‘Silicon Valley’ is a gourmet galore during Ramadan.
 This historical place will marvel you with amazing food delights.

-Mosque Road Mosque Road near the Frazer town is the mecca of Bengaluru for Ramadan food.
-Hop in to the streets for the tastiest kheema rolls and chicken sticks.
-Multiple kiosks are circulated by crowds for a variety of delicacies like milk sharbat, rose falooda, matka phirni, strawberry cheese-cake, shahi tukda, chicken samosas, kebabs, kathi rolls, kheema parathas, biryanis and much more.
-I assure you that whatever you eat at whichever stall, you will be delighted.
+Mosque Road near the Frazer town is the mecca of Bengaluru for Ramadan food.
+Hop on to the streets for the tastiest kheema rolls and chicken skewers.
+Multiple kiosks are visited by crowds for a variety of delicacies like milk sharbat, rose falooda, matka phirni, strawberry cheesecakes, shahi tukda, chicken samosas, kebabs, kathi rolls, kheema parathas, biryanis and much more.
+We assure that whatever you eat at whichever stall, you will be delighted.

 Apart from these cities, India due to its diversity, offers a variety of cuisines all across the country.
 Try the local specialities at Chowk Akbari and Mollaviganj in Lucknow, Mominpura in Nagpur and the local joints at Guwahati.

-I hope my food guide to Ramadan helps you plan your evening this month and you’ll enjoy as much as we did on our food journey.
+We hope our food guide on Ramadan help you plan your evening this month and you’ll enjoy as much as we did on our food journey.
 You can also check our Mumbai Ramadan Food Guide and Delhi Ramadan Food Guide to know the local food secrets.

 Author: Winnie Karnik